 - They consider the process of setting insurance premiums is ambiguous and unclear;

 While these concerns are understandable, they also place enterprises at significant risk.
-While the cybersecurity insurance industry continues to grow and develop, what should senior executives do?
+While the cybersecurity insurance industry continues to grow, what should senior executives do?

 The answer: Carefully choose the insurance that is right for your situation.